 About the project

-The British Library will raise the profile of its collections for Chinese audiences, and of the Library as a destination for visitors from China.
-The Library will also take a leading role in network-to-network exchanges between libraries in both countries.
+The British Library in China: connecting through culture and learning project aims to build closer cultural and personal relations between the British Library and China, working with Chinese cultural and educational organisations.We will grow our capacity to work with China and raise the profile of our collections for Chinese audiences, making the Library a destination for visitors from China.
+We will also take a leading role in network-to-network exchanges between libraries in both countries.

 Contents of the project